 If you are looking for the best kept secrets in Paris, you have come to the right place.
 These are the places that taught me to always take the road unsigned and to always peek around the door uninvited.
 In Paris there are a million surprises to be found through secret passageways and it is the inquisitive amongst us that uncover these quiet nooks and crannies.
-So be adventurous and be bold and Paris will constantly reward you with its hidden treasures.
+So be adventurous and be bold!
+Paris will constantly reward you with its hidden treasures.
 Alternatively follow this guide as we share the top secret spots in Paris with you.

 Hôtel de Sully

 Just off one of the paths around Place de Vosges, you might just spy a secret door which I beg you to take.
-Pass through the door and down a couple of steps and you’ll arrive at the magnificent Hôtel de Sully, a private mansion surrounded by a tidy lawn with boxwood hedges and a wall entirely covered with green climbing ivy.
+Pass through the door and down a couple of steps and you’ll arrive at the magnificent Hôtel de Sully.
+This is a private mansion surrounded by a tidy lawn with boxwood hedges.
+There’s even a wall entirely covered with green climbing ivy.

-The incredibly beautiful and tranquil Place Dauphine is situated on Pont Neuf, the oldest bridge in Paris.
+The incredibly beautiful and tranquil Place Dauphine is situated on Pont Neuf.
+This is the oldest bridge in Paris.
 The triangular shaped public space is lined with quintessential Parisian shops and cafes.
 Come here with a book and sit quietly under one of the trees and soak up the classic Parisian scene.

-As if Palais Royal wasn’t already beautiful enough, it has just undergone a lengthy refurbishment making it even more breathtaking than before.
+As if Palais Royal wasn’t already beautiful enough, it has just undergone a lengthy refurbishment.
+Now it is even more breathtaking than before!
 The peaceful nature of the gardens make it feel far removed from its actual location in the center of Paris.
-The garden is overlooked by quintessential Parisian apartments often inhabited by politicians, and is framed by antique shops now taken over by famous fashion houses.
-This spot really is one of the most picturesque in Paris due to the symmetry of the square, the pale grey and white striped shutters, the abundance of soft pink rose bushes.
-Grab a coffee to go from Café Kitsuné and pull up a chair by the fountain.
+The garden is overlooked by quintessential Parisian apartments often inhabited by politicians.
+The garden is framed by antique shops now taken over by famous fashion houses.

 Jardin Saint-Gilles-Grand Veneur

-Not easy to find unless you’re really looking for it but once you navigate your way, you’ll be so glad you did.
+This garden is not easy to find unless you’re really looking for it.
+But once you navigate your way, you’ll be so glad you did.
 It is easily one of my favourite secrets in Paris.
-The garden is completely empty of people you’ll have this oasis all to yourself.
-This garden has oodles of romance and charm with climbing roses and flowers growing in abundance.
+The garden is completely empty of people, so you’ll have this oasis all to yourself.
+This garden has oodles of romance and charm with climbing roses and flowers.

-The National Archives are nestled within the Marais and you whilst they are getting more and more well known, they still remain one of Paris’ quieter corners.
-In the courtyard you’ll find the Hôtel de Souboise, a grand manor house built for the prince and princess de Souboise framed by manicured gardens and beautiful stone columns.
+The National Archives are nestled within the Marais and whilst they are getting more well known, they still remain one of Paris’ quieter corners.
+In the courtyard you’ll find the Hôtel de Souboise, a grand manor house built for the prince and princess de Souboise.
+The scene is framed by manicured gardens and beautiful stone columns.
 I would recommend bringing a book and some snacks to sit and pass time.
 It is perhaps my favourite secret in Paris.

 Hôtel le Sens